markanthonybyrne/agos-front/docs/PLAYER_MANUAL.md

    - View planet coordinates and type
    - Check initial resource balances
    - Review available construction options
+   - Let the in-game onboarding briefing finish streaming; the guided tour that follows will walk you through the HUD, quick dock, and holopad layout.

 2. **Build Infrastructure**:
    - Purchase Mines (for Tellerium production)